InDIOS/vue-ts-decorate/README.md

 @Component({
   /* other options */,
   // the name of the directives
-  // is converte in kebab-case as well
+  // is converte in kebab-case internaly as well
   directives: { MyLocalDirective }
 })
 class MyComponent {